Computational thinking for digital technologies: Progress outcomes, exemplars, and snapshots

-In authentic contexts and taking account of end-users, students use their decomposition skills to break down simple non-computerised tasks into precise, unambiguous, step-by-step instructions (algorithmic thinking).
-They give these instructions, identify any errors in them as they are followed, and correct them (simple debugging).
+Within authentic contexts and taking account of end-users, students use their decomposition skills to break down simple non-computerised tasks into precise, step-by-step instructions (algorithmic thinking).
+After that, they give these instructions, identify any errors in them as they are followed, and correct them (simple debugging).

 Exemplar one: Collecting pollen